7 Best Renters Insurance Companies in Colorado 2026

 Progressive Insurance is the third-largest insurance company in the US and has a strong reputation for claims payment and customer service.

-Progressive offers several discounts for renters insurance and unique coverage options, which is why we chose it for our list.
+Progressive offers discounts for renters insurance and unique coverage options, so we chose it for our list.

 Progressive is a highly-rated company with strong marks across the board.